 Visiting Nami Island in each different season has been one of my goals when I travel to Korea.
 The first time I went here was last spring in April 2015.
 I was alone and it was quite late when I arrived but I was still able to appreciate the beauty of this island and I gained two beautiful friends on my way back to Seoul.
 This time along with my friends from college, I was able to witness her beauty during autumn.
 Nami Island is indeed lovelier during this season with yellow, orange and red hues dominating what was once a lush green flora.
-For more details on how to go here from Seoul as well as other facilities featured in this half moon-shaped island, I will refer you to my post last April about Nami Island.
+For details about other facilities featured in this half moon-shaped island, I will refer you to my first post about Nami Island.

 For now, let me share with you my most recent trip to Nami Island.
 My friends and I enjoyed every bit of time we spent here.
 We circled the island on foot thrice which is something I was not able to do last time I was here.
 I was also able to see some of the places I missed out last spring.
 We took pictures, had coffee in one of the benches underneath the ginkgo trees, talked more about what we have been up to lately and laid on the ground which felt really good, and took MORE pictures…you have been warned!
 I hope you will enjoy this and let me know what you think about it :-)